OHNLP/PresidioDeidentificationforOHNLPTK/README.md

 # Clinical Note Deidentification Module for the OHNLP Toolkit
-This is a python module supplying clinical note deidentification capabilities via Microsoft Presidio's API.
+This is a python module supplying clinical note deidentification capabilities by using Microsoft Presidio's SDK.
 Additional documentation forthcoming